fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/learning-from-failure.md

 layout: default
 status: published
 aiTranslated: ChatGPT 5.2
+extract: "Some failures begin quietly, in the middle of an ordinary kitchen.
+A recipe changes, a step is forgotten, and what should have been bread turns into something else entirely.
+But sometimes the real question is not whether the result is successful.
+It is what happens inside us while we try, fail, hesitate, begin again, or stop ourselves before even starting.
+From childhood memories to a child's first steps, this is a reflection on the strange courage hidden in imperfect attempts."
 ---
 # Once Again, I Couldn't Do It With My Own Hands: On Trying and Failing